zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wheres-Da-Sauce-Boss.md

 Inspired by this blog post, lizmat++
 [has changed](https://github.com/rakudo/rakudo/commit/715b822bfd7dc66efbf041e19d11cf4841fbf12f)
-the setting generation script to *not* skip lines, so the whole fetching-code-from-GitHub-to-find-the-real-number thing is no longer necessary, as the line numbers match up with the original source.
+the setting generation script to *not* skip lines, so making adjustments to line numbers by fetching source from GitHub is no longer necessary, as the line numbers match up with the original source.